2024 Derdghaya Melkite Church airstrike

-On 9 October 2024, the Israel Defense Forces (IDF) conducted an airstrike on the St. George Melkite Catholic Church in the village of Derdghaya, in Southern Lebanon, as part of the 2024 Israeli invasion of Lebanon.
+On 9 October 2024, the Israel Defense Forces (IDF) conducted an airstrike on the 150 year old St. George Melkite Catholic Church in the village of Derdghaya, in Southern Lebanon, as part of the 2024 Israeli invasion of Lebanon.
 The airstrike killed at least eight people inside the church.
 The IDF also hit the house of a priest and the parish offices.

 Background

 As a result of the 2024 Israeli invasion of Lebanon, 1.2 million Lebanese citizens have been displaced from their homes.
 The Melkite Church in Derdghaya, Tyre District was housing some of these displaced in the church and two of the adjoining halls.

 The church had been previously bombed by Israel in 1978 and again in 1992.
 According to the priest of the church, Father Maurice el Khoury, the church lost its western wall during the First Israeli invasion of Lebanon in 1978, and residential rooms of the church were hit by Israeli airstrikes in 1992.